 Unbeknownst to him, a Category 2 hurricane, with 100 mph winds was heading directly for them!

 It was the first hurricane of the 1926 season and grew to be a Category 4 when it passed the Bahamas.

-By 6 o’clock that evening, the vessel’s anchor line could hold no further under the increasing winds and tossing seas.
-It finally broke free.
+By 6 o’clock that evening, the anchor line could hold no further.
+Under pressure from the increasing winds and tossing seas, it finally broke free.

-Caught in the currents, they drifted uncontrollably until the ship struck a jagged rock.
+Caught in the currents, they drifted uncontrollably until the vessel struck a jagged rock.

 The Fancy Me’s Tragedy

 The schooner took one more sudden blow before water gushed in, flooding the hold.

 Everyone in the cabin below panicked and raced out onto the deck!

 The vessel drifted a short distance further, before sinking near a rock known as El Caballo Blanco or the white horse.